Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 - This great recipe is ready in 30 minutes or less.

-- No deep frying involved and therefore less oil wasted!
+- No deep frying and therefore less oil wasted!

-- No heavy batter required (just corn starch, potato starch or tapioca starch)
+- No heavy batter (just 4 tablespoons cornstarch, potato starch or tapioca starch)

-- Can be made in a hot skillet (no wok required)
+- Can be made in a large nonstick skillet (no wok required)

-- Ingredients are accessible and can be found at most Western grocers.
+Ingredients can be found at most Western grocers

 Easy Sweet and Sour Chicken

-My sweet and sour chicken recipe is very easy to make.
-Youโre simply combining the minimal sauce ingredients, seasoning the chicken and then coating it in cornstarch (no batter here!).
+My sweet and sour chicken recipe is easy to make.
+You’re combining the sauce ingredients, seasoning the chicken and coating it in corn starch.
 Then shallow frying the meat in a bit of oil.
-Then finally youโll fry your vegetables and pineapples (optional) and pour your sauce into the pan.
-Mix in your fried chicken and thatโs it!
+Finally fry vegetables and pineapples (optional) and pour your sauce into the pan.
+Mix in your fried chicken and that’s it!

 Ingredients